Stellar Loci. VIII. Photometric Metallicities for 100 Million Stars Based on Synthetic Gaia Colors: Comparisons and Tests

 We proceed to select sources with $G<17$, and categorize the common sources into giants and dwarfs based on the criteria delineated in Figure~\ref{Fig_partition}.
 In the case of dwarfs, we further adopt the approach described in the preceding section to eliminate main-sequence binaries.

 The comparison results are presented in Figure~\ref{Compare_SDSS}.
 Our results are in favorable agreement with SDSS, particularly for VMP stars.
 This suggests that that VMP and EMP stars can be selected with high purity and completeness from our catalog.
+Furthermore, comparisons with metallicity estimates derived from high-resolution spectra, such as APOGEE DR17, GALAH DR4, and Gaia GSP-spec, are presented in Appendix B. These comparisons also demonstrate good agreement with the metallicity estimates from high-resolution, further supporting the above conclusion.